Scraggy Neck

-Scraggy Neck is a peninsula in Buzzards Bay south of the Cape Cod Canal, in Cataumet, Massachusetts, USA.
+Scraggy Neck is a peninsula in Buzzards Bay south of the Cape Cod Canal, in Cataumet, Massachusetts, United States.
 It is south of Wings Neck and southeast of Bassetts Island.

 As with all land in the area, the ancestral people on and around Scraggy Neck were Wampanoag.
 In 1637, through means that are not entirely clear, Thomas Dexter acquired the land that is now Scraggy Neck from the Wampanoag.
-Around 1667, he transferred the land to the Town of Sandwich and it became "parsonage property" of the First Church, Sandwich Massachusetts.
+Around 1667, he transferred the land to the Town of Sandwich and it became "parsonage property" of the First Church.

 On 9 February 1847 the "First Parish in Sandwich County of Barnstable" transferred title to Martin Ellis for $1,350.